victorbrodsky/order-lab/README.md

 		brew install packer
 		brew install doctl

-5. Edit /ORDER_LOCATION/order-lab-master/packer/parameters.yml in this project's folder to set desired values (especially for passwords) using a text editor such as TextEdit and save.
+5. Optionally edit /ORDER_LOCATION/order-lab-master/packer/parameters.yml in this project's folder to set desired values (especially for passwords) using a text editor such as TextEdit and save.

 6. Deploy ORDER: